cpdata/meshmind/docs/testing.md

 Adjust the script flags (for example `--backend`, `--iterations`, or `--count`) to stress alternative drivers or larger datasets; see `scripts/*.py` for supported options.
 Document notable findings in `FINDINGS.md` or `ENVIRONMENT_NEEDS.md` when tuning defaults for new environments.
-Use `scripts/generate_synthetic_dataset.py` to generate large JSONL/CSV corpora before loading them into Memgraph/Neo4j for scale testing.
+Use `scripts/generate_synthetic_dataset.py` to generate large JSONL/CSV corpora before loading them into Memgraph/Neo4j for scale testing; the triplet CSV now includes `entity_label` so importing with `Triplet(**row)` succeeds without extra preprocessing.

 ## Adding Tests